 Free shipping in Italy — Worldwide delivery available

-Every giansanto_ garment is protected by a 7-layer anti-counterfeit system.
+Every giansanto_ garment is protected by an 8-layer anti-counterfeit system.
 This guide explains how to verify each one to have absolute certainty of your garment's authenticity.

 Hold your smartphone near the NFC tag sewn onto the chest area of the t-shirt.
 Your phone will automatically open the verification page.
 No app is required — it works with any modern smartphone with NFC enabled (iPhone XS or later, most Android phones).